paynearme/samplecode_ruby/README.md

   * Rails 3.2.x (we recommend >= 3.2.15)
   * Rails 4.0.x (we recommend >= 4.0.2)

+For Rails 6 and above you will need to add the following to config/initializers/inflections.rb:

+    ActiveSupport::Inflector.inflections(:en) do |inflect|
+      inflect.acronym 'API'
+    end

 ### Rack or standalone Installation

 Add this line to your application's Gemfile: